Tuesday, 30 April 2019

 I was angered and saddened by the death of journalist Lyra McKee last week in Northern Ireland.
 She was shot by the “New IRA” during riots in Derry when the police were seizing weapons from dissidents before parades to commemorate the Easter Rising.
 A gunman started shooting at the police and Lyra was killed.
 Her funeral was today.
 It reminded me all too much of all the awful killings in Northern Ireland when I was growing up in the 1970s and 1980s and until the peace process started in the 1990s.
 Although sadly it still rumbles on.
 The New IRA have apologised, saying that it was an accident because she was standing near “enemy forces” meaning the police, but I feel that if a police officer had been shot it would have been just as terrible.

 Lyra was five weeks younger than Jamie and had just turned 29.
 And like Jamie and many other 29 year olds she was in the first wave of Harry Potter fans.
 Like Jamie she must have waited excitedly for each book to be published.
 Her family asked her friends to wear Harry Potter memorabilia to her funeral.
-As well as criticising the politicians at the funeral for not working together properly, the priest said that he hoped that Lyra’s death would be a “doorway to a new beginning” for Northern Ireland.
+At the funeral, as well as criticising the politicians for not working together properly, the priest said that he hoped that Lyra’s death would be a “doorway to a new beginning” for Northern Ireland.
 I hope so.

 Home from the mountains

 After one last visit to Talisker Distillery we set off on the long journey home from Skye this morning.
 I was interested to hear more details of James’ hill-walking over the previous four days, and in particular the ascent of the In Pin.
 He told me all about it and it sounded amazing.
 I was so pleased that all five of the group had managed to ascend the Inaccessible Pinnacle.
+There was a scary moment when the guide noticed that Gerry had accidentally unclipped himself from the safety rope half way up the In Pin, but it all ended well!
 No sooner had we arrived home and put on the first of many washings, than I had to leave again to take the train to Anderston to see Ian McEwan speaking at one of the last events of this year’s Aye Write festival.
 I met up with Susan W and we got good seats near the front.
 Ian McEwan’s talk was absolutely fascinating, I was glad that I had finished the book he was talking about, Machines Like Us, over the weekend.
 It is a very thought provoking novel.

 Then we had a very tasty dinner at Crabshakk in Finnieston and Susan and I chatted about books and our sons and our plans.
 When I got home Ally, Cat and James showed me their mountain photos, which were stunning.